gardenlinux/package-build/MAINTAINER.md

 > please see patching guide --- insert link here ---

 #### Rule 7: Patching the patches
-Patching the patches.
-We consider the debian/patches folder as source, and changes wen make to debian/patches are done and tracked via patches.
+We consider the debian/patches folder as source, and changes to debian/patches are done and tracked via patches.

 #### Rule 8: Append to `debian/patches`
-Upstream patches are appended to debian/patches/series and patched as new files into the debian/patches folder.
+Patches for upstream source are put in folder `upstream_patches` and applied with helper function [import_upstream_patches](https://github.com/gardenlinux/package-build/blob/621c4c8f530a93884f7b9a4dfc348a50a2d19aa5/bin/source#L122)
+This helper function copies the patches to debian/patches and appends them to debian/patches/series

+> [!NOTE]
+> This allows us to conviniently import and maintain patches from upstream (e.g. cherry-pick an upstream commit on a different branch that fixes a CVE).

 # Make source package
 A source package contains all the necessary files to build the binaries, and will be used as input by the next step [Make binary package](##Make-binary-package).